 We welcome estates contracted through a designated executor/executrix as space allows.
-Moving, remodeling or downsizing?
+Appointments required.
+Moving, remodeling, or downsizing?
 Consider a Living Estate.
 Items from consignors are also accepted.
-Call (812) 571-0455, (812) 660-0463 or e-mail firstname.lastname@example.org for more info.
+Call (812) 571-0455, (812) 660-0463 or e-mail email@example.com for more info.
 We can auction overstock or liquidate merchandise for businesses.
 Need more info?
 Consultations are free, as are visits by the owners to the homes/storage areas of potential auction items.

 -How/What do you charge?

 Rapid Fire's commission is determined by whether the consignor/executor delivers their items to the auction house at 10430 US 421 N., Milton, KY, or if we pick-up items at your home/business.
 Due to the high cost of fuel, a gas charge will be added for long distances.
 An additional fee is charged if Rapid Fire has to pack items.
-The fee is determined by the the amount each auction items sells for and how it was received in the auction house.
+The commission fee is determined by the the amount each auction items sells for and how it was received in the auction house.
 Currently we do not charge a fee for items that do not sell.

 -When can I drop off items for consignment?

 Due to limited space, appointments are required for drop-offs.
 There are also times when we have a waiting list of upcoming consignors and may not be able to accept consignments at the time.
 Please call Lenny at (812) 571-0455 to discuss the best time to bring in auction items.
 With limited space, we are unable to be utilized as a storage facility.
 At times, we maybe be unable to accept items immediately.
 All executors/consignors are required to sign a contract at the time of drop-off or pick-up before we can auction items.

 -What is a Buyer's Premium?